wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Token Streaming**: Real-time token generation for seamless chat interactions.
 - **Model Selection**: Dropdown lists GGUF models from `.\models\*.gguf` for easy switching.
 - **Auto-Model Handle**: Uses hotwords in model name, to better handle, ctx, temperature, modes, prompts, etc.
-- **Vector Store**: Stores numerical vectors, and retrieves items based on how close two vectors are in meaning.
+- **FAISS Vectoring**: Stores numerical vectors, and retrieves items based on proximity in meaning.
 Example: Query "What’s the weather like?" might retrieve a chunk like "The sky is blue" because their embeddings are close, even without exact keyword matches.

 In your program, the vector store acts as a semantic search database for RAG, enabling the chatbot to pull in relevant context from documents.